Isah Eliakwu

-Isah "Aly" Abdulahi Eliakwu (born 25 October 1985) is a Nigerian former footballer who played as a centre forward.
+Isah Abdulahi Eliakwu (born 25 October 1985) is a Nigerian former footballer who played as a forward.

-Football career
+Career

 Early career

 After the abolition of the non-EU quota per team in 2000–01 season, Eliakwu joined Reggiana, where he played along with countrymen Stephen Makinwa, Akande Ajide, Adewale Wahab, Obafemi Martins and Saidi Adeshokan.
 At that time FIFA had not yet restricted youth player's international transfers.

 In June 2002, he was signed by AS Roma, but in pure financial tricks to raise profit, which the net asset of the club was just increased in terms of player contract value.
 Eliakwu and Akande Ajide were exchanged with Daniele De Vezze and Fabio Tinazzi in co-ownership deal, all 4 were valued €2 million thus the 50% registration rights "worth" €1 million each.
 Tinazzi and De Vezze created false profit of €2 million and €1.93 million for Roma alone.

 About August 2002, Eliakwu was sold back to Reggiana for free, as well as Ajide was signed outright for Roma for another €1 million.

-Internazionale and loans
+Inter Milan and loans

-On 31 August 2002, age 16, Eliakwu left for Internazionale in temporary deal where Inter had already signed Obafemi Martins and Saidi Adeshokan the previous year.
+On 31 August 2002, age 16, Eliakwu left for Inter Milan in temporary deal where Inter had already signed Obafemi Martins and Saidi Adeshokan the previous year.

 At Primavera, he was the 4th goalscorer (4 goals) of the league group stage, 7 goals behind team top-scorer Martins.
 He played at the League Playoffs final that lost to Lecce.
 In July 2003 Eliakwu was signed in co-ownership deal for €750,000.

 In 2003–04 season, after Martins was promoted to first team, Eliakwu was the Primavera team topscorer with 38 goals (18+3 in league, 11 in cup & 6 in Viareggio), ahead Riccardo Meggiorini and Federico Piovaccari.
 Primavera lost to Lecce Primavera Team in the League playoffs final.

 He occasionally received a first team call-up in 2003–04 season, and made his debut on 13 January 2004, a goalless draw with Udinese at 2003–04 Coppa Italia.

 On 21 January 2004, age 18, he was involved in Adriano's transfer, in which he would leave for Parma on loan.
 But on 31 January 2004, he returned to Inter Primavera Team from Parma.

 After playing a pre-season friendly, in August 2004, he left on loan to Serie B side Ascoli along with Luca Franchini, where he played 24 league matches.
 Under the shadow of team top-scorer Cristian Bucchi and Roberto Colacone, he failed to score a goal.